diegotty/obsidian_notes/year 3, semester 1/multicore/05 - CUDA.md

 - high bandwith (the rate at which data can be transferred between CUDA cores and the GPUs dedicated local memory (VRAM) is very high)
 >[!figure] img
 ![[Pasted image 20251126110026.png]]
-the are many more ALUs, however they are simpler and grouped (not every ALU is independent), because each group is controlled by a single CU
+the are many more ALUs, however they are simpler and grouped: each group is controlled by a single CU (so each ALU is not independent)

 ## architecture of CUDA-capable GPUs
 >[!info] img